 - Buy a good smock that covers your baby’s clothes and can be easily washed after a messy meal.
 We used Little Chomps Smocks which are so reasonably priced and save so much worry about cleaning up.
 You can just wipe them clean with a damp cloth, or chuck them into the washing machine.
-The Little Chomps are out of stock until mid 2021 but I also love the Messmenot Smocks and the Bibado Smocks.
+I also love the Messmenot Smocks and the Bibado Smocks.

 It is SO important that you don’t try to clean your baby up DURING a meal.
 Constant chin scraping, tray wiping or hand cleaning teaches your baby that it’s not ok to make a mess.
 If babies don’t get used to new textures on their hands, they often don’t feel confident to put new foods into their mouth.
 That becomes a big problem as they become a fussier toddler and refuse to touch food.

 Instead, do your best to save the clean up until the very end of the meal.
 I’d suggest that you:

 - Pop all leftover finger food on the highchair tray back onto the plate.
 Older babies (~10 months) will like to help you do this.